algolia/instantsearch/docgen/src/component.md

 react-instantsearch provides a root component and widgets.
-The root component will provide the children a context to let them interact with Algolia.
-The widgets are the components who have the ability to interact with the context.
+The root component will provide a context to its children to let them interact with Algolia.
+Widgets are components that have the ability to interact with the context.

 ## Widgets